 Biological Sciences

 Map and directions

-On the campus of Northern Arizona University in Flagstaff, Arizona, the Deaver Herbarium is housed in the Biological Sciences building (Bldg. #21) at 617 S. Beaver St. This Google map image shows the exact location.
+On the campus of Northern Arizona University in Flagstaff, Arizona, the Deaver Herbarium is housed in the Science Annex building (Bldg. #20) on South Beaver St just west of the intersection of Beaver Street and Franklin Avenue.
+This Google map image shows the exact location.

+Biological Sciences